whitebrick/whitebrick-cloud/README.md

 ### You are currently viewing the back end repository (whitebrick-cloud)

-- The frontend repository can be found [here](https://github.com/whitebrick/whitebrick)
+- The front end repository can be found [here](https://github.com/whitebrick/whitebrick)

 [//]: # "START:COMMON_DESCRIPTION"